wixplosives/sample-monorepo/README.md

 ## Getting started

-Clone repository and run the following command in the root:
+Clone repository and execute the following commands in the root:
 - `npm i`
 - `npm run build`
 - `npm start` - to see the client running in dev-mode (non-minified; with source-maps)